Victorian Roller Derby League: History

 Founded in March 2007, the Victorian Roller Derby League was started by Cherry Rockette (Mandar Nelson), Betty Bamalam, Toxic Judy, Denim Destructor (Chandelle Macklin) and Hidden Magenta.
 By the end of the year, the VRDL had 40 members, playing their first invite-only bout for friends and family at the Dandenong Showgrounds, and by 2009 the three teams were competing at 'Puckhandlers' in the suburb of Reservoir.

 In 2008, the first interleague bout in Australia, "Skate of Origin", was held.
 The VRDL travelled to Adelaide to compete against Adelaide Roller Derby.
 The Victorians won at the end of a close bout.
 Other interleague bouts over the years have included "Skate of Origin 2" in Melbourne, where the Adelaide team defeated the Victorians; the Great Southern Slam in 2010, in which the VRDL won the largest roller derby competition that had been held outside of the United States; and the Canberra Roller Derby League at the AIS Arena in Canberra in 2011.

 In 2010, bouts were moved to the Melbourne Showgrounds, and in 2011, the VRDL was both accepted into the WFTDA Apprentice program and gained a new training ground in Preston.
 The VRDL was the first league in Australia to be accepted into the WFTDA Apprentice program.
 In December 2011, they graduated from the Women's Flat Track Derby Association Apprentice program and became full members of the WFTDA - the first Australian member, as well as the first member league in the Southern Hemisphere at the time.

 This created opportunities to compete in Europe and the United States.
 In 2011, the VRDL played their first international match against the Hotrod Honeys from the Texas Rollergirls, losing out to the more experienced side.
 In November 2011, the VRDL played their second international match against the Rat City All Stars from the Rat City Rollergirls, again losing to the more experienced team, but gaining a lot of skills in the process.

 In 2012, the league expanded to four home teams and two levels of skater development within their recreational league.
 In April the travel team competed in their first international tournament in Tucson, Arizona.
 The Dust Devil Tournament is an invite-only event, which was then in its fifth year.
 The VRDL went into the tournament seeded tenth and ended in fifth place.

-The league used to field four home teams: Dead Ringer Rosies, Toxic Avengers, Rock Mobsters and Dolls of Hazzard.
-For now, these have been retired.
+The league used to field four home teams: Dead Ringer Roses, Toxic Avengers, Rock Mobsters and Dolls of Hazzard.
+As of 2026, two of these teams still exist.
+The Dead Ringer Roses and the Toxic Avengers hold regular scrimmages at VRDL's Preston venue.

 In 2022, Adelaide Roller Derby hosted The Great Southern Slam at the Adelaide Convention Centre.
 VRDL sent both teams Lightning and Thunder.
 Lightning made it to the grand final against Adelaide Roller Derby, winning the final 248-66 and placing 1st in Australia.
 Thunder won the game to place 3rd in Australia in a tight game against Brisbane City Rollers 137-135.